 Bladder Infections

 A Urinary Tract Infection (UTI) can have the same symptoms as IC, so it should be ruled out via a Urinalysis.
 Although unconfirmed, because there is a suspicion that chronic unresolved infections could be associated with IC, this is another reason why a Urinalysis would be helpful.
-Access Medical Laboratories offers a Urinalysis with Reflex to Culture, which would be a great option.
+Access Medical Laboratories offers a Urinalysis with Reflex to Culture, which could be a useful option.

 Urinary Microbiome